columbia/cookiemonster/README.md

 ## Install dependencies

-Install the packagment management system, poetry: `pip install poetry`.
+Install the package management system, poetry: `pip install poetry`.

 We use Python 3.10.11.
 If that is not your system version, we advise using [pyenv](https://github.com/pyenv/pyenv).
 Once pyenv is installed, run: `poetry env use 3.10.11`.